 Martha Kyrillidou, Shaneka Morris, and Gary Roebuck, comps. and eds.

 The ARL Statistics Collection provides online access to the annual publications ARL Statistics, ARL Academic Health Sciences Library Statistics, and ARL Academic Law Library Statistics that have been published since 2006.
-The cost of IP access to this collection is $500 for nonprofit organizations and $750 for all others.
+The cost of IP access to this collection is $500 for nonprofit organizations and $750 for all others (free for ARL members).

 $135 ($65 ARL members)